 - He did not have approval to work in that part of the facility.

 - He did not read the signs that were on the subject cabinet.

 - He did not de-energize the circuit he was investigating.

 - He did not follow proper troubleshooting protocol of measuring the phase-to-ground voltage rather than the phase-to-phase voltage.

 We also found gross negligence on the part of the outside contractor, who completed the retrofit at the warehouse, for not providing proper signage for the subject cabinet.
 Furthermore, this contractor failed to ensure that the electrical interlock of the incident cabinet was in place and functioning properly.

 The plaintiff did receive accident benefits and workman’s compensation, but his lawsuit against the warehouse owner took two years to resolve.
 Because he died within the first year after the accident, his widow continued the suit.
 According to the laws of the state in which this accident occurred, legal suits of this type went to a governmental review board to deem them worthy or not worthy to go to court.
 The review board dismissed the case without prejudice.
 The widow collected nothing from the owner; however, we were told she was bringing another suit against the contractor who serviced the electric closet and the 2,300V supply.
 Because we were retained by the owner, our interest in the case ended with this judgment.

 Hmurcik is a consultant at Lawrence V. Hmurcik, LLC.
-He can be reached email@example.com.
-Patel is presently a freelance consultant and instructor at the University of Bridgeport.
+He can be reached at email@example.com Patel is presently a freelance consultant and instructor at the University of Bridgeport.
 He can be reached at firstname.lastname@example.org.